dg-gh/welp_library/docs/welp_bits.md

 	B.set_hex(h);

-Sets all the hex of B as h.
+Sets all the hex of B as h (there are two hex for every byte).

 	B.say_hex();